-Year 7 and 8 students are located in the Pompallier Block, one of the newest academic facilities within the College.
+Year 7 and 8 students are located in the purposebuilt Pompallier Block.
 They enjoy the structure of a homeroom-based learning environment, but are also fully integrated into the College in curriculum matters.
 The curriculum includes subject choices with specialist teachers in the Performing and Visual Arts, Technology, Languages and Science.